 All presenters must register for the conference.
 Full registration fee will be waived for up to two (2) presenters.
 Each workshop will be limited to two (2) presenters.
 If your workshop requires more than two presenters, with ATN’s approval, additional presenters could be allowed, but will be required to register at the full rate.
 All presenters are responsible for their own travel & lodging arrangements, and expenses.
 Submit a session proposal only if you can secure funding to attend the conference and are available to present at any time during the conference – From Sunday, February 16- thru Tuesday, February 18, 2020.

 - Presenters must bring your own laptop (VGA connection).
 Presenters who indicate that they need these items will have access to an LCD or digital projector (inventory permitting), screen, speakers, and standard VGA cables for a PC laptop.
 If you have a new PC, make sure you check to verify you have a VGA port.
 Many new PCs only have HDMI and you will need a converter – please bring your own.
 You must bring your own connectors if you plan to use a Mac computer.

 - If you plan to include videos with your presentation (ie YouTube videos or audio from YouTube), please make sure they are downloaded to your device, not embedded.
 Internet service is not guaranteed.
-This link has information on downloading under the heading Method 2 (Download and Convert).
 See your IT person for more information.

 - Make sure to bring a backup of your presentation on a flashdrive.